gasilva/dataAndModelsCovid19/README.md

 How the final β is calculated.
 It is a linear combination of two β values.
 There is a development of 4 days to change from one value to another.
 The optimization also finds the ```startT```date to make the jump in addtion to the two values of β.
 ```
 rx=sg.sigmoid(t-startT,beta0,beta01)
+if beta0>beta01:
+    beta=beta01*rx+beta0*(1-rx)
+else:
     beta=beta0*rx+beta01*(1-rx)
 ```
 How the sigmoid function is calculated.
 Numba package compiles the function and make it faster.
-The parallelization does not work but a LRU Cache is used to save memory and used it to evaluate repeated calcuations.
+The parallelization does not work but a LRU Cache is used to save memory and used it to evaluate repeated calculations.

 ```
 from functools import lru_cache